domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 Would you rather be stuck in a pool with a shark or in a cage with a tiger?
 I would choose shark and attempt to punch it in the nose.

+I wish websites could sense the "angry click"; e.g., when closing ("x-ing") out of an ad.

+The statistics on propensity for suicide are inherently skewed.
+There are all the people who would have done it had they not previously died.

+Redesign the political system such that every position is filled by randomly sampling from the general population.
+Need sufficient checks and balances in the event of bad apples, as any sustainable governance (or other complex) system must have anyway.

+CMV: Reddit is self-imposed cultural indoctrination; the perfect tool for the capitalist regime to maintain its hegemony.

 ## False Positive Paradox

 <https://en.wikipedia.org/wiki/False_positive_paradox/>